scrapeyscrape/scrapeyscrape.github.io/index.md

 - The content of the review itself;
 - The date of the review.

-#### Pagination
+### Pagination
 Hovering over the navigation links at the bottom of the pages revealed the simple pagination structure:
 ![ratemds_pagination](./img/ratemds_pagination.jpg)
-The top-level link is https://www.ratemds.com/doctor-ratings/958209/Dr-Michael-Nikolakis-New+Westminster-BC.html and each of the pages is indicated with ```?page=PAGENO'''.
+The top-level link is `https://www.ratemds.com/doctor-ratings/958209/Dr-Michael-Nikolakis-New+Westminster-BC.html` and each page adds a suffix `?page=PAGENUMBER`.